FEED Kearsarge

 FEED Kearsarge began in the spring of 2020 in response to COVID-19 with the initial goal of supporting food security in the Kearsarge region through the pandemic.

-FEED Kearsarge programs:
+FEED Kearsarge Coalition Charter

 • Tray It Forward Program